 The evolution of child labor in China

-It’s therefore a very different problem than in other countries.
+It’s an entirely different problem than in most other countries.
 It has a lot more to do with child trafficking (along with human trafficking) and corruption.
-A massive source of inequalities in China that contributes to child poverty and child labor is the situation of migrant workers.
-Hundreds of millions of them come from the countryside to the city and often have to leave their children behind.
+A massive cause of inequalities in China that contributes to child poverty and child labor is the situation of migrant workers.
+Hundreds of millions of them leave the countryside to come to the city and often have to leave their children behind.

-idea isn’t to insult the Indian government at the time, but it is clear that
+idea isn’t to look down on the Indian government at the time, but it is clear that

-engaging in profound reforms requires a great deal of commitment, work and will
+engaging in profound reforms requires a tremendous amount of commitment, work and willpower

 to change a society.

 In this case, China was obsessed with changing the society, as any other communist state, to the point that it eventually harmed its people later on.
-Communist states also rely heavily on propaganda to win over their masses; therefore setting up schools - a great way to indoctrinate the youth - everywhere in the country was an obvious step in their overall development policy.
-In the end, this proved a positive change in the long run, when progressive economic liberalization was started in 1979.
+Communist states also rely heavily on propaganda to win over their masses; therefore setting up schools everywhere in the country - a great way to indoctrinate the youth - was an obvious step in their overall development policy.
+This proved a positive change in the long run, when progressive economic liberalization was introduced in 1979.

 … As well as culture and jobs

 A common cultural aspect of China, Japan and Korea is that these countries have a culture of education, probably one of the oldest in the world.
-Education has long been praised and valued in these countries and has always been the best way to climb up the social ladder.
+Education has long been praised and valued in these countries.
+It has always been the flagship of social ascension, of improving one's life and social status.

-This also explains why parents in the 1950s were so keen on sending their children to school when the opportunity arose.
-There was no need to explain them why they should educate their kids, as it’s often been the case in many developing countries.
-The millenarian education system in China has always been a means of social ascension that everyone knew about.
+This also explains why parents in the 1950s were so keen on sending their children to school as soon as the opportunity arose.
+There was no need to explain them why they should educate their kids (or force them to), as it’s often been the case in most developing countries.
+The millenarian education system in China has always been a means of social ascension that everyone knows about.

-India in the meantime lacked a comprehensive strategy, was facing tensions about the nature of education across different communities, and was too slow in simply implementing its policies.
-Thirty years after China’s independence, universal primary education had helped wipe out child labor in China.
+India in the meantime lacked a comprehensive strategy, was facing tensions about the nature of education across different communities and was too slow in simply implementing its policies.
+Thirty years after China’s independence in 1949, universal primary education had helped wipe out child labor in China.
 However to this day, both education and child labor remain a problem in India.